Like a Local

 7 p.m. | Dinner at The Herbfarm

-Florid baroque decor, a Chilean guitarist, and a nine-course dinner – these are just a few of the details that have made this bucolic culinary retreat the apex of Northwest cuisine.
+Florid baroque decor and a nine-course dinner – some of the details that have made this bucolic culinary retreat the apex of Northwest cuisine.
 Menus are based on weekly themes but are not actually finalized until a few hours prior (!) to the meal to best represent the supply coming from The Herbfarm’s own gardens and neighboring growers, foragers, and butchers.

 10 a.m. | Willows Lodge Garden Walk